suhasaggarwal/CodeRepositoryv1/README.md

 Adserver Support - This involves scaled Adserver with support for Elasticsearch and new Tracker - Response based Tracker for Chatbot module which takes user response corresponding to questions asked from users.

+Semantic Engine is set up in Servers and code can be obtained from there.

+1)IAB based classifier - Python

+2)Topic Miner - java

+3)Recommendation module in Python